rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 At last, he licked the full length of her.
 The sensation made her knees buckle for a moment, but he was holding her up.
 His tongue pushed between her spread lips to her opening and probed deep.
 He moaned happily as he began to lap up her cream.
 He licked everywhere, tracing her swollen lips and pulling them into his mouth.
 She arched her back to give him better access, encouraging him to move toward her clit.

-“Oh my god,” she purred.
+“Oh, my god,” she purred.

 He took the hint and focused on her most sensitive spot, teasing around her bud, and closing his lips around her.
 She grunted as he slipped a finger inside.
 She pushed her keyboard and other desk stuff away so she could drop from her elbows, laying her chest directly on the desktop.
 The wood was cool against her exposed breasts.
 She gripped the edge with one hand and brought the other to cover her mouth, not trusting herself to keep quiet.